 Passenger vs. LT Tires

 Light Truck (or LT) tires are usually marked with an LT before the size.
 This shows right away that the tire is intended for “Light truck-metric” vehicles.
-Basically this is just a vehicle that carries a heavy cargo load, like a moving van, some pickup trucks, or vehicles designed to pull a trailer.
-This does not, however, include things like semi trucks and 18 wheelers, which are a whole different category all together.
+Basically, this is just a vehicle that carries a heavy cargo load, like a moving van, some pickup trucks, or vehicles designed to pull a trailer.
+This does not, however, include things like semi-trucks and 18-wheelers, which are a whole different category altogether.

 LT load ratings also look different.
 They’ll usually have 2 load index numbers separated by a slash, designating the full load capacity of the tires.
 Some, though, will just have a letter (usually C, D, or E) that indicates the tire ply rating.
 Here’s an example chart for the letter ratings:

 This can get confusing, so it’s usually best to stick with what’s recommended for your vehicle or consult a mechanic if you’re looking to change.
 It’s also worth noting that you don’t want to mix LT and P tires.
 Because they’re designed to carry more weight, the sidewalls of Light Truck tires are usually thicker and not as flexible as passenger tires, so you wouldn’t want them both on your vehicle at the same time.